Research #12

 This of course assumes that the subscription provider doesn't speculate on gaining from stale subscriptions, but we don't want to support unfair behaviour anyway.

-#7 Updated by didi about 7 years ago
+#7 Updated by didi almost 8 years ago

-#8 Updated by didi about 7 years ago
+#8 Updated by didi almost 8 years ago

 Satoshipay is a nano payment solution (using payment channels according to Thomas), also has a Wordpress plugin.